An epicurean adventure to: Japan

 You can decide how spicy you would like your Japanese Gyoza sauce by adjusting the quantity of chilli flakes or chilli oil you add.

-You can also leave it out entirely if you don't want a hot sauce, but something on the milder side may be more suitable for the whole family, especially where small children are involved.
+Something on the milder side may be more suitable for the whole family, especially where small children are involved.

 In theory, not really.
 It contains a lot of sodium which is a very good preserving agent.